NexMirror/Kallithea/docs/overview.rst

 - Packages could also be installed in ``~/.local`` ... but that is probably only a good idea if using a dedicated user per application or instance.

-- Finally, it can be installed in a virtualenv_.
+- Finally, it can be installed in a virtualenv.
 That is a very lightweight "container" where each Kallithea instance can get its own dedicated and self-contained virtual environment.